survivejs/webpack-book/manuscript/techniques/04_testing.md

 [AVA](https://www.npmjs.com/package/ava) is a test runner that has been designed to take advantage of parallel execution.
 It comes with a test suite definition of its own. [webpack-ava-recipe](https://github.com/greyepoxy/webpack-ava-recipe) covers how to connect it with webpack.

 The main idea is to run both webpack and AVA in watch mode to push the problem of processing code to webpack while allowing AVA to consume the processed code.
-The `require.context` idea discussed with Mocha comes in handy here as you have to capture tests for webpack to process somehow.
+The `require.context` idea discussed with Mocha comes in handy here as you have to capture tests for webpack to handle somehow.

 ## Mocking

 Mocking is a technique that allows you to replace test objects.
 Consider the solutions below:

 * [Sinon](https://www.npmjs.com/package/sinon) provides mocks, stubs, and spies.
 It works well with webpack since version 2.0.
-* [inject-loader](https://www.npmjs.com/package/inject-loader) allows you to inject code to modules through their dependencies making it valuable for mocking.
+* [inject-loader](https://www.npmjs.com/package/inject-loader) allows you to inject code into modules through their dependencies making it valuable for mocking.
 * [rewire-webpack](https://www.npmjs.com/package/rewire-webpack) allows mocking and overriding module globals. [babel-plugin-rewire](https://www.npmjs.com/package/babel-plugin-rewire) implements [rewire](https://www.npmjs.com/package/rewire) for Babel.

 ## Removing Files From Tests

 If you execute tests through webpack, you may want to alter the way it treats assets like images.
-This can be done by matching them and then using a `noop` function to replace the modules as follows:
+You can match them and then use a `noop` function to replace the modules as follows:

 ```javascript
 plugins: [